prepkg/gcc-toolchain/README.md

 ./setup.sh build-image
 ```

-* Build the GCC toolchain:
+* Build the GCC toolchain (all targets):

 ```shell
 ./setup.sh build-toolchain
 ```

+After compilation, the toolchains for each architecture will be available in the `build` directory.

 * (Optional) Check the toolchain component versions:

 ```shell
 ./setup.sh version
 ```

-After compilation, the toolchains for each architecture will be available in the `build` directory.